 Some foods cannot be produced locally.
-If you still want to include them in your menu, purchase Fairtrade certified food (imported bananas and fruit, rice, quinoa, coffee, coconuts, etc.) encourage the au- See the Guide to Sustainable Menus, an tonomy and development of communities in the South, respect for farmers and sustainable farming practices.
+If you still want to include them in your menu, purchase Fairtrade certified food products when possible.
+The Fairtrade designation guarantees a commercial partnership based on dialogue, transparency and respect.
+Fairtrade products (imported bananas and fruit, rice, quinoa, coffee, coconuts, etc.) encourage the autonomy and development of communities in the South, respect for farmers and sustainable farming practices.